dreamcatcher-tech/network/Inbox/Dreamcatcher Business Model.md

 ```

 The primary category of license shares it seeks are those that are core parts of the Dreamcatcher, as those will be the attributed to, so far as we can see.
-The company valuation should largely be due to the market value of the license shares it holds, and it can periodically transfer those licenses to shareholders as a dividend, or sell some off to raise further capital:
+The company valuation should largely be due to the market value of the license shares it holds, which is based on the revenue it is earning, and it can periodically transfer those licenses to shareholders as a dividend, or sell some off to raise further capital:

 ```mermaid
 flowchart LR